 The Victorian community was enduring its fifth lockdown.
-With working from home and outdoor activity limited to two hours per day within a radius of five kms from home, our community experienced escalating levels of stress, anxiety and depression.
+Working from home limited to outdoor activity for a maximum of 2 hrs within a radius of five kms.

+Our community experienced escalating levels of stress, anxiety and depression.
 The WSP team rapidly pivoted plans to deliver a new walking concept focussed on wellbeing and connectedness - the virtual 'Walk 4 Wellbeing'.

 The October to November 2021 virtual Walk 4 Wellbeing enabled over 300 women to remain 'connected despite being apart'.
-It created a sense of belonging and community - lifting spirits and bolstering mental health.

-We thank to Paul Edbrooke MP and the Frankston Revitalisation Board for contributing funding to this initiative.
+It created a sense of belonging and community - lifting the spirits and bolstering mental health.
+Thanks to Paul Edbrooke MP and the Frankston Revitalisation Board for contributing funding to this initiative.